Mapping the Stochastic Penal Colony: Methods

 To make sense of surfaced processes and materials, the three case studies rely on procedural justice~\cite{Tyler2003,Tyler2006,Tyler2007}.
 Notably, we label violations of a user's voice, agency, and dignity as injustices.
 After consulting additional source material, we also account for violations of platform neutrality and trust as injustices.
 By comparison, Tyler's original definition of procedural justice positions voice and neutrality for evaluating the process of justice, while respect and trust are positioned for evaluating the relationships between participants.
 In other words, this paper's application of procedural justice replaces ``respect'' with ``dignity'' and newly introduces ``agency'' in addition to voice.

 Voice means being listened to and given due consideration.
 Agency means the freedom to make one's own decisions and then act on them, with an emphasis on the acting part.
 In other words, agency implies initiative whereas voice does not.
 The omission of agency from the original definition of procedural justice isn't too surprising given its original context, namely sovereign law and justice.
-In the governmental application of justice and particularly in criminal injustice, individuals' agency is at best a secondary concern and for the most part lacking.
+After all, in the governmental application of (criminal) justice, individuals' agency is at best a secondary concern and, for the most part, lacking.
+But in the context of corporate governance of user-generated content, the positive presence of agency becomes an important concern.

 A more subtle difference is the grouping of the five criteria.
 Whereas the original definition of procedural justice distinguishes between process and relational criteria, we distinguish between criteria that stand on their own and hence are meaningful when applied to just a single governance process, i.e., voice, agency, and dignity, as well as criteria that require additional context, i.e., neutrality and trust.
 Clearly, a negative individual experience will influence one's evaluation of neutrality and trust as well.
 But being confident in statements about neutrality and trust when it comes to governance procedures fundamentally requires more than just one exemplar.